Frequently asked questions

 Will you create a trends.earth toolbox for ESRI users?

-The toolbox is currently available as a plugin to QGIS, an open source software package.
+The toolbox is available as a plugin to QGIS, an open source software package.
 This allows users around the world free access to the toolbox.
-There are currently no plans to build a toolbox within ArcGIS or ArcPro.
+There are no plans to build a toolbox within ArcGIS or ArcPro.